SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ## **Run Application in Gitpod**

-Once the application has been opened in a GidPod workspace there are a couple of tasks that need to be performed to be able to run the application during development.
+Once the application has been opened in a GitPod workspace there are a couple of tasks that need to be performed to be able to run the application during development.

 1. The command `pip3 install -r requirements.txt` needs to be run to install all the external API's the application needs to be able to run.
 2. To run the application use the command `python3 manage.py runserver` and then click the Open Browser button on port 8000.
 The application will appear in a separate browser tab.